 Orchiectomy is a surgical procedure in which one or both testicles are removed (bilateral orchiectomy).
 This is sometimes performed for advanced testicular cancer, prostate cancer or testicular torsion.

 After treatment with radical orchiectomy and external-beam radiation therapy, the 5-year disease-free survival rate is 98 percent for stage I tumors and 92–94 percent for stage IIA tumors.
-For higher-stage disease that has been treated with radical orchiectomy followed by chemotherapy, the 5-year disease-free survival rate is 35–75 percent.
+For a higher-stage disease that has been treated with radical orchiectomy followed by chemotherapy, the 5-year disease-free survival rate is 35–75 percent.

 Orchiectomy testicle photographed with patient’s permission. —Alfred Bester

-Show your support by donating, shopping for ClinicalPins, or leaving an encouraging comment to keep the work going.
+Show your support by leaving an encouraging comment to keep the research going.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about ob-gyn.
-Slide extra posters into DeuPair Frames without removing from the wall.
+ClinicalPosters provides human anatomy charts, scientific posters, and other products that compliment useful articles about oncology.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
-You may remit a small donation.
+ClinicalPosters offers human anatomy charts, scientific posters, and other products online.